IlianBuh/IlianBuh/README.md

 ### Hi there 👋
+I am a freshman in Belarusian State University of Informatics and Radioelectronics.
 <!--
 **IlianBuh/IlianBuh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.